And Get Up To $500 Back If Your Team Loses!

 As a result, underdogs often have the best odds at a Super Bowl.
 The betting public’s rush to pick the favorite does not change either NFL club’s chances to win, but it does affect what a Super Bowl betting site can do with its odds.
 Bookies must balance the “handle,” or the amount of money taken on the game, so that the coffers are safe no matter who prevails.
 Gold-rushes of gambling on the favorite or the underdog are discouraged with changing odds.
 Therefore, the Super Bowl favorite often ends up “shrinking” in potential payoff while the underdog’s odds become more profitable than they should be.

-However, if you’re unfamiliar with NFL betting in general or Super Bowl betting odds in particular, what sounds like a fantastic opportunity to make money betting on the gala could also sound like Greek – actual Greek and not the “fortune teller” gimmick of so many handicappers who use “Greek” as a nickname.Never fear!
-Unless it’s a particular weekend in February, there’s plenty of time to learn the basics of Super Bowl betting.
-Scroll through for a guide to common NFL gambling markets along with a few special kinds of odds that will appear once NFC and AFC champions (and a halftime musical act) are booked as America’s most-expensive ticket.
+In particular, what sounds like a fantastic opportunity to make money betting on the gala could also sound like Greek – actual Greek and not the “fortune teller” gimmick of so many handicappers who use “Greek” as a nickname.Never fear!
+FanDuel has you covered.
+Scroll down for a guide to common NFL gambling markets and the basics of handicapping Super Bowl 54 against the betting odds.

 Super Bowl Odds: Basics of NFL Betting Markets